More at rubyonrails.org:

 end

-Since this is a regular Ruby source file you can use all of its features to help you define your routes but be careful with variable names as they can clash with the DSL methods of the router.
+Since this is a regular Ruby source file, you can use all of Ruby's features (like conditionals and loops) to help you define your routes.

-2 Resource Routing: the Rails Default
+2. Resource Routing: the Rails Default

-2.1 Resources on the Web
+2.1.
+Resources on the Web

 When your Rails application receives an incoming request for: